augustss/MicroHs/README.md

 But in general, the `Prelude` contains much, much less.

 ## Types
 There are some primitive data types, e.g `Int`, `Handle`, and `Double`.
 These are known by the runtime system and various primitive operations work on them.
 The function type, `->`, is (of course) also built in.
-The support for rendering (printing) `Double`s is a bit primitive, and only at most 6 decimal places will be shown.
-The actual value can contain more precise values, however.

 All other types are defined with the language.
 They are converted to lambda terms using the Scott encoding.
 The runtime system knows how lists are encoded and booleans are encoded.